-- New 0933 Manager V will serve as Permitting Director for the Waterfront Resilience Program. - A downward substitution from a 5211 Engineer/Architect/Landscape Architect Senior and an upward substitution from a 5218 Structural Engineer for two 5504 Project Manager II positions needed to advance individual projects.
+- New 0933 Manager V will serve as Permitting Director for the Waterfront Resilience projects in the pipeline. - A downward substitution from a 5211 Engineer/Architect/Landscape Architect Senior and an upward substitution from a 5218 Structural Engineer for two 5504 Project Manager II positions needed to advance individual projects.